Gibberlings3/Skills-and-Abilities/README.md

 This component replaces the Turn Undead modal button on the Cleric/Thief Actionbar with the Thieving Ability.
 This is recommended if the Turn Undead Overhaul (previous component) is installed.

-### Add New HLAs for ALL Classes and Kits

-**EPIC DAMAGE REDUCTION:** The character gains 10% damage reduction to all physical attacks.

-**ELEMENTAL RESISTANCE:** The character gains 10% resistance to all elemental damage.

-**MAGIC DAMAGE RESISTANCE:** The character gains 10% resistance to magic damage.

-**EPIC TOUGHNESS:** The character gains +20 hit points.
-This feat may be taken multiple times, up to a maximum of +100 hit points.

-**EPIC PROWESS:** The character's skill at combat grows and (s)he gains a +1 bonus to Thac0.

-**ARMOR SKIN:** The character's natural armor bonus to Armor Class increases by 1.

-**IMPROVED CRITICAL (WARRIOR CLASSES ONLY)** The character increases their critical threat range by 2.
-For example, a longsword that normally threatens a critical on a roll of 19-20 would now threaten a critical on a roll of 17-20.

-**GREAT CHARISMA:** The character gains +1 bonus to Charisma.
-This feat may be taken multiple times, up to a maximum of +5 Charisma.

-**GREAT CONSTITUTION:** The character gains +1 bonus to Constitution.
-This feat may be taken multiple times, up to a maximum of +5 Constitution.

-**GREAT DEXTERITY:** The character gains +1 bonus to Dexterity.
-This feat may be taken multiple times, up to a maximum of +5 Dexterity.

-**GREAT INTELLIGENCE:** The character gains +1 bonus to Intelligence.
-This feat may be taken multiple times, up to a maximum of +5 Intelligence.

-**GREAT STRENGTH:** The character gains +1 bonus to Strength.
-This feat may be taken multiple times, up to a maximum of +5 Strength.

-**GREAT WISDOM:** The character gains +1 bonus to Wisdom.
-This feat may be taken multiple times, up to a maximum of +5 Wisdom.

-#### Update Existing HLAs

-**GREATER WHIRLWIND:** Will now last for three rounds instead of one.

-**RESIST MAGIC (Next Release):** This ability allows the warrior to temporarily tap a great inner strength and fight off the effects of malevolent magic.
-A warrior can use the Resist Magic ability to gain 40% Magic Resistance.
-The ability lasts for 1 round for every 2 levels of the warrior.

-**WAR CRY (Next Release):** With a War Cry, the warrior emits a powerful yell and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
-The effects from the yell last for 1 turn.

-This also updates the following HLAs so they CANNOT be removed by Breach or anti-magic spell: Hardiness, Resist Magic, Avoid Death, Evasion, Greater Evasion, and Assassination.
-(more in progress)

 ## Proficiencies

 ### Update Weapon Fighting Styles (2H Weapons, 1H Weapons, Sword & Shield)